 IPL (Intense Pulsed Light): While this isn't strictly proven to be permanent yet, many people get very good results from IPL treatments.
-The catch is that the hair in question must be pigmented - so if you've got white hair you want to get rid of, this probably isn't the method for you.
+The catch is that the hair in question must be pigmented, so if you've got white hair you want to get rid of, this probably isn't the method for you.
 It's also not suitable for people with darker skin tones.

-"I'll stick to waxing - it discourages hair growth and leaves a nice smooth finish."
+"I always stick to waxing - it discourages hair growth and leaves a nice smooth finish."

 Waxing involves ripping the hair out at the root, so there's no chance of coarse stubble being left behind.
 Waxing your own face is tricky, but it can be done!
 If you're unsure of how to get started, there are thousands of YouTube videos offering guidance for beginners.
 There may be a few blotches to put up with straight afterward, but the two to three weeks after you wax should be worth it.
 Plus, the more you do it, the finer your hair should become each time it grows back.

 As a middle of the road option, cost-wise, this is your best bet.
 You can pick up waxing strips online cheaply.
 If you really don't want to spend a penny, you also can make your own wax using simple kitchen ingredients!

 "I only pluck for summer as there are some good part-time jobs as Father Christmas around in winter <wink>."